OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 ### Technical Questions

-How can does the operating system use the principle of **virtualization** to manage the input/output devices connected to a computer?
+- How can does the operating system use the principle of **virtualization** to manage the input/output devices connected to a computer?
 How do virtualization **policies** and **mechanisms** for I/O devices influence the way in which I implement programs and use an operating system?

-### Expert Added Content
+### Next Steps

 - Read the chapter called *I/O Devices* (Chapter 36) in [OSTEP](https://pages.cs.wisc.edu/~remzi/OSTEP/)